Tech is the most popular niche that blogging startups choose nowadays.

 - Tech > Gadgets > IOT devices

-The general tech niche (tier 1) or the tier 2 niches mainly consists of very big blogs like Techcrunch, CNET, and others.
+The general tech niche (tier 1) or the tier 2 niches mainly consist of very big blogs like Techcrunch, CNET, and others.

 As technology is ever-changing, and every now and then disruptions happen, you need to have a good sense of anticipation for choosing a niche that future-proofs your site.